 The AICE Diploma Award is a group certificate which requires students to draw from three curriculum areas AND the Core.
 The “CORE” includes the required Cambridge International AS Level Global Perspectives course (details below).

 To maintain membership in the Cambridge AICE Program, students must take a minimum of five academic credits each year of high school, including AICE and Pre-AICE level courses as required.

-Completion of the AICE curriculum requires students to complete a minimum of seven AICE courses and take the exams for each, with at least one course and exam being from each of the first three subject areas and Core (Interdisciplinary and Skills Based subjects are optional):
+Completion of the AICE curriculum requires students to complete a minimum of seven AICE courses and sit for (take) the exams for each, with at least one course and exam being from each of the first three subject areas and Core (Interdisciplinary and Skills Based subjects are optional):

 |A. Math & Science: